-Note: Hg The lamp(s) in this product contain mercury.
+Note: (h) The lamp(s) in this product contain mercury.
 Please consult your state and local regulations regarding disposal or recycling.
 Do not put in the trash.

-7. Gently insert the new lamp into the projector.
+7. Gently insert the new lamp into the projector along the guide rail.
 If it does not fit easily, make sure it is facing the right way.
 Press the handle down.